Smart Home Engineering

 Failure budget approach

-Borrow a concept from software reliability: define a failure budget.
-For instance, if critical scene reliability drops below target for two consecutive weeks, stop adding new features and focus on stabilization.
-This keeps teams from piling complexity onto an unstable foundation.
+Define a failure budget borrowed from software reliability practices.
+When critical scene reliability drops below target for two consecutive weeks, pause new features and focus on stabilization.
+This prevents complexity accumulation on unstable foundations.

 Field checklist you can apply this week